 Getting hardware working with Linux is generally a painful operation.
 Getting video drivers to run at all can be a two day operation involving many posts and complaints to internet forums… plug and play? heh… plug and PRAY.

-I went on a tangent there… getting back on track… all I have to say is that my Windows servers never go down unless I do something stupid like pull the plug accidentally.
+My Windows servers never go down unless I do something stupid like pull the plug accidentally.
 This is all despite the fact that they are running software that is 100 times more complex than anything I have ever demanded of my Linux machines.
 My Linux servers go down on their own maybe once a month… just because… despite the fact that they do very, very little in comparison to my Windows machines.